thomasdenney/FAQ/README.md

 * Justify every pixel of your UI - is a control essential for most people?
 * Is this interaction obvious?
 A lot of apps use really interesting combinations of swipes, pinches and taps but make sure that your users will know how to use them.
-* Use Auto Layout and prepare for size classes.
-Apple wasn't even remotely subtle at WWDC '14 that Auto Layout is designed to work for multiple screen sizes and classes.
+* Use Auto Layout and size classes.
+These make it a lot simpler to handle the 5 different screen sizes (iPhone 3.5", iPhone 4", iPhone 4.7", iPhone 5.5", iPad) than writing your layout code manually

 ##Community